boneskull/node-red-contrib-ibm-fintech/README.md

 PRs accepted!

+### Notes

+`csv-parse`, `debug`, and `joi` should remain locked to their versions while Node-RED (and thusly this package) still supports older versions of Node.js.

 ### Build Steps

 1. `git clone` this repo
 2. Execute `npm install` in your working copy
 3. Execute `npm run build` to build the Nodes

 **PRO TIP**: Run `npm link` in your working copy, then navigate to your Node-RED user directory (e.g., `~/.node-red`), and run `npm link node-red-contrib-ibm-fintech`.
 To see changes reflected, re-run `npm run build` and restart your Node-RED instance.

 ## License

 The Node icons were adapted for use in Node-RED from [Font Awesome](https://fontawesome.com), which is [licensed CC-BY-4.0](https://fontawesome.com/license).

 Copyright © 2018 IBM.
 Licensed Apache-2.0.